-XXXX University is my first choice among DNP Programs in Nurse Anesthesia for various reasons, most of all the sheer excellence of your program and the extensive resources of the surrounding area.
+XXXX University is my first choice among DNP Programs in Nurse Anesthesia for several reasons, most of all the sheer excellence of your program and the extensive resources of the surrounding area.
 Your location would enable me to excel due to my networks, family ties, etc. Born and raised in New York City to immigrant parents from India, diversity, multiculturalism, and multilingualism have long been central to my values and worldview.
 Spending large chunks of the last couple of years improving my ability to communicate in Spanish and using this language with increasing frequency in my professional position as a nurse is something that I find incredibly fulfilling.
-This could not come more naturally, particularly given the centrality of social service in the ethics and mindset of my family and the social traditions that we cherish in our native India.
+This could not come more naturally; particularly given the centrality of social service in the ethics and mindset of my family and the social traditions we cherish in our native India.

-I look forward to decades of serving as a nurse anesthetist, serving as a type of guardian angel of the patient and their family at their most challenging time – when they are in greatest need of support on many levels, the most important aspects of their lives now an unknown.
-I want these families to know and justifiably feel confident that the team at the hospital is caring for their loved ones, providing them with cutting-edge, top-notch care geared towards achieving the best outcomes.
+I look forward to decades of serving as a nurse anesthetist, as a type of guardian angel of the patient and their family at their most challenging time – when they are in greatest need of support on many levels, the most important aspects of their lives now unknown.
+I want these families to know and justifiably feel confident that the team at the hospital is caring for their loved ones, providing them with innovative, top-notch care geared towards achieving the best outcomes.
 To achieve this goal, I want to give my all daily, and I can think of no better way to live, work, and love than a professional life as a CRNA.

-I thank you for considering my application to XXXX University.
+Thank you for considering my application to XXXX University.